technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

 1. Navigate to the Datadog Integrations page and install the etcd integration.
 1. Install the Helm chart using the helm install command: `helm install datadogagent --set datadog.apiKey=$DD_API_KEY --set datadog.appKey=$DD_APP_KEY -f values.yaml stable/datadog`{{execute}}.
 1. Now run the Datadog agent status command to verify that etcd metrics are being collected.
 As you can see there is a problem.
 By the way, here is a way to run that exec command without having to figure out the name of the agent pod, since there is only one agent running. `k get pod -l app=datadogagent -o jsonpath="{.items[0].metadata.name}"`{{execute}} will show us the current name of that pod, so `k exec $(k get pod -l app=datadogagent -o jsonpath="{.items[0].metadata.name}") agent status`{{execute}} will run agent status with that pod name automatically.
 If you get `error: unable to upgrade connection: container not found ("agent")`, then the pod isn't ready yet.
 Run `k get pods`{{execute}} to see their current status.
 1. That was a pretty complicated command to get the agent status to come up.
 Thankfully there is a plugin system for kubectl as well, called krew.
 The match-name plugin is already installed, so you can also try `k match-name datadog`{{execute}} to get the name of the datadog agent pod, but that will get the first in the list that start with **datadog**.
-Using a full regex gets what we need every time: `k exec $(k match-name datadogagent-\w{5}) agent status`{{execute}}.
+Using a full regex gets what we need every time: `k exec $(k match-name datadogagent-[a-z0-9]{5}) agent status`{{execute}}.
 1. As you can see there is an error with the etcd integration.
-Let's first look at how Datadog is configured to run. `k exec $(k match-name datadog) agent configcheck`{{execute}}.
+Let's first look at how Datadog is configured to run. `k exec $(k match-name datadogagent-[a-z0-9]{5}) agent configcheck`{{execute}}.
 Scroll up to etcd and look at the configuration.
 1. Now let's take a look at the etcd pod to see how it is configured. `k describe pod -n kube-system etcd-master`{{execute}}.
 You can see the metrics url as well as a number of other command line options used to start etcd.
 So we can start there.
 1. We can override the configuration for etcd by working with the `datadog.confd` block of the Helm values.yaml file.
 In this version of the file, you will find the section around line 274.
 Open the file in the editor by clicking the IDE tab to the right and choosing the file.